InStore Audio Network: System

-InStore Audio Network (also known as ISAN) is a Utah-based retail media provider of narrowcast in-store music, in-store video content and audio advertising for delivery within supermarkets and drugstores.
 InStore Audio Network's music programming is housed locally on a music server at each location, containing the music library, audio messages and ISAN's proprietary scheduling and delivery software.
 This software enables each server to receive new audio ads and music playlists as often as necessary, transferred over the Internet.
 The playlists dictate what will be played during the following week in that particular store so that every retail store can be customized with its own music and/or audio messages.
-InStore Audio Network works with America's premier retailers to use audio (both music and messaging) for branding and marketing purposes in the shopping environment.